ZviarCyber/ZviarCyber.github.io/content/posts/learn-sigma-letsdefend.md

 condition: selection_img and (selection_cmd or all of selection_cli_*)
 ```

-It reads as: the process must be `bitsadmin.exe` **and** at least one of the command-line
+the process must be bitsadmin.exe and either /transfer is present or all of the selection_cli_* groups match.
-selections must match.

 ## Q4.
 Which field does the rule capture to show the command being executed?